guusj/books/Warbreaker_BrandonSanderson.md

 Allmother claimed that some _did_ think that.
 She worried about the perceived lack of faith among the common people.
 Lightsong wasn’t certain he agreed with her.
 He knew of the theories—that the gods who lived the longest were the weak ones because the system encouraged the best to sacrifice themselves quickly.
 However, the same number of petitioners came to him now as when he first started.
 Plus, too few gods were chosen on a whole for that to be statistically valid.
 Or was he just distracting himself with irrelevant details?
 He leaned on the railing, looking out over the green and its glowing pavilions.
 This could be the crowning moment for him.
 He could finally prove himself to be an indolent wastrel.
 It was perfect.
 If he did nothing, then Allmother would be forced to take up the armies and resist Blushweaver.
 Was that what he wanted?
 Allmother kept herself isolated from the other gods.
-She didn’t attend many court assemblies and didn’t listen to the debates.
+She didn’t attend many Court Assemblies and didn’t listen to the debates.
 Blushweaver was intimately involved.
 She knew every god and goddess well.
 She understood the issues, and she was very clever.
 Of all of the gods, only she had begun taking steps to secure their armies.
 _Siri is no threat_, he thought.
 But if someone else were manipulating her?
 Would Allmother have the political savvy to understand the danger?
 Without his concerned guidance, would Blushweaver see that Siri wasn’t crushed?
 If he did walk away, there would be a cost.
 He would be to blame, for he’d given up.
 “Who was she, Llarimar?”
 Lightsong asked quietly.
 “The young woman in my dreams.
 Was she my wife?”